 This is actually one of the best times for networking.
 While it may be a bit more difficult to get meetings with people because of vacation schedules, those that you do get are likely to be more productive than usual.
 Networking contacts will tend to be in more of a holiday spirit, more relaxed, and more open to helping you out.

-While some hiring managers might put hiring decisions on hold until the new year, others may actually be anxious to fill that key position while they still can count it against 2009’s personnel budget!
-If that headcount I’ve been permitted to fill might evaporate in 2010, I guarantee you I am going to work hard to make an offer before the 31st!
+While some hiring managers might put hiring decisions on hold until the new year, others may actually be anxious to fill that key position while they still can count it against this year’s personnel budget!
+If that headcount I’ve been permitted to fill might evaporate January 1, I guarantee you I am going to work hard to make an offer before December 31st!

 Just because it’s the holiday season doesn’t mean that I have less of a need to fill my critical openings.
 In fact, I may have more incentive to fill it so that I’m not stuck doing all of the work myself when I could instead be enjoying the holidays with my own family.